Service Charges and other issues

-However, an application cannot be made to the LVT where the administration charge has been agreed or admitted by the leaseholder, has been or is to be referred to arbitration pursuant to a post-dispute arbitration agreement, or has already been determined by a court, or determined by a Tribunal pursuant to a post-dispute arbitration agreement.
+However, an application cannot be made to the Tribunal where the administration charge has been agreed or admitted by the leaseholder, has been or is to be referred to arbitration pursuant to a post-dispute arbitration agreement, or has already been determined by a court, or determined by a Tribunal pursuant to a post-dispute arbitration agreement.

 Usually the lease provides for the landlord to arrange the insurance of the building (not the contents) and charge the cost as a service charge.
 This is the normal arrangement for buildings divided into flats, since it is important that there should be one single policy covering all risks to the building as a whole.
-It is normally recovered as part of the service charges and therefore the cost of the insurance may be challenged before or verified by the LVT in the usual way.
+It is normally recovered as part of the service charges and therefore the cost of the insurance may be challenged before or verified by the Tribunal in the usual way.